kzelaya2/kzelaya2.github.io/about.md

 Hello :)

 My name is Kate Zelaya and I am majoring in computer science at Kennesaw State University.
-I am excited to be a part of the CRA-CREU program and to be participating in my first research project.
+I am excited to be a part of the CRA-W CREU program and to be participating in this research project :)

 ## My Research